Hell to Win or Heaven to Pay?

 Why, given time, can we not improve?
 Don’t most of us really want to simply love and be loved?
 So why does evil tend to multiply in a downward spiral?

+• Was Jesus Exaggerating?
 Rabbinic teachers often used deliberate exaggerations to make a point.
-Wasn’t Jesus simply dong the same thing?
+Wasn’t Jesus simply doing the same thing?

 Does eternity ever end?